-We sometimes need your consent to use your personal information.
-If we use your sensitive personal information (or Special Categories of Personal Data as it is known in GDPR), such as medical or biometric data, we will ask for your explicit consent.
-We will ensure that you are informed when making your decision and that you are aware that you can remove your consent at any time by contacting us.
+We sometimes need your consent to use your personal data.
+In some cases, we may require consent from third parties such as spouse, partner, guarantor, or payee to use their personal data for processing activities such as loan applications and external transfers.
+If we use your sensitive personal information (or Special Categories of Personal Data as it is known in GDPR), such as medical or biometric data, we ask for your explicit consent.
+We ensure that you are informed when making your decision and that you are aware that you can remove your consent at any time by contacting us.